-I’ve been a licensed ham radio operator since 1995.
-I had a long weekend commute from 2006-2009.
+I had a long weekend commute on quiet highways from 2006-2009.
 So, surfing the HF bands was a great way to help the drive pass.
 I was using a Yaesu ATAS-120A.
-Performance-wise, it can be described as “adequate,” but not great.
+Performance-wise, it can be described as “adequate, but not great.”
 With my Yaesu FT-857D, tuning the ATAS was as simple as pressing a “TUNE” button… or what could be called an “EASY” button. 😉 I made some distant contacts with that antenna, even toward the bottom of the solar cycle.
 I took a break from HF when I was stationed closer to home; my interest in ham radio comes and goes.
 Eventually, I decided I wanted a better antenna.
 Some say the Scorpion SA-680 is the best mobile HF antenna money can buy.
 I decided to find out.

 For my first test, I compared results during a local 10m net that I’ve joined.
 Net control is ~15 miles away from my usual operating position.
-Ten meters is nearly “dead” for the time being.
-So, all comms were via ground waves.
+Ten meters is “nearly dead” for the time being.
+So, all tests were via ground waves.
 Using my ATAS-120A, I could just barely hear net control; he was a weak signal that was buried in the noise.
 He could barely hear me, as well.
 I told him via e-mail that I had never used 10m before and was surprised by all of the noise.
-He said that it’s normal.
+He said it’s normal.
 A few weeks later, I went back to the same spot with my Scorpion.
 The first thing I noticed was a substantially-reduced noise floor.
 I’m told that’s because of the high “Q-factor” of the antenna.
-I could hear net control very well.
-I didn’t have an S-meter reading, but he was very clear… easily a 5×5.
+I could hear net control very well, easily a 5×5.
 He said I sounded much better, too.
 I think he gave me a 5×5 signal report.

 Field Day was the next weekend.
-I’m not a contester.
-Still, I figured it would be a good time to make some distant contacts.
 I operated for just an hour from a small peninsula in southeast Virginia and managed to make seven HF contacts.
 Six were on 20m, with the farthest being ~1000 miles away in Texas.
 I made a contact to North Carolina on 80m, which is a new band for me.
-Later, I decided to try my luck at getting a signal over to Europe.
+So far, my most distant contact was to Bend, Oregon, about 2,400 miles away.
+That was during a regular 3905CC net on 40m.
+I’ve received good reports about my results from various stations.
+I’ve tried getting a signal over to Europe.
 Traditionally, that had been easier in the mornings when the sun was still east of me.
 But it hasn’t happened yet.
 Could the current state of the sun cycle be a factor?
 I will keep trying and update this paragraph when I find success.

 All said, I think the Scorpion is a great purchase.
 Sure, I’m probably not maximizing its effectiveness the way I have it mounted.
-But it is a definite improvement over the ATAS-120A it replaces.
-Better yet, it will accept full legal power, which is 1500 watts for my non-ham visitors.
+But it is a definite improvement over the ATAS-120A it replaces (I still use the ATAS for 6m).
+Better yet, the Scorpion will accept full legal power, which is 1500 watts for my non-ham visitors.
 That kind of power would be nuts in a mobile platform and probably would cause a lot of interference in the car.
 But adding a 500-watt amp isn’t out of the question.
 Maybe I’ll do that someday.
 Regardless, I’m very pleased to have an HF antenna that’s easy to install and remove.
 It gives me good performance on the HF bands while allowing me to return my car to its pretty-self in just five minutes.
 See more info and an install demonstration in this video.